stonezyg/modernize-apps-katacoda/scenarios/reactive-microservices/04-create-get-carts-endpoint.md

 ## Congratulations

-You have now successfully implemented the first out of many endpoints that we need to strangle the monolith.
+You have now successfully implemented the first out of many endpoints that we need to continue to strangle the monolith.
 You have also learned that `<object>::<method>` is a convenient way to reference a lambda expression.

 In the next step we will implement another endpoint and this time it will also call out to an external service using rest.